St. Louis Blues (1929 film): Preservation

-St. Louis Blues was rumored to have been banned as demeaning and to have become a lost film as a result.
+St. Louis Blues was rumored to have been banned as demeaning and had become a lost film as a result.
 However, neither of these claims were true; still, when a print of the film was found in Mexico in the mid-1940s, the event was treated as a significant development, despite other copies of the film having been available elsewhere.
 According to Bessie Smith biographer Chris Albertson: "In 1950, a group of white liberals petitioned the NAACP to buy and destroy the print found in Mexico, which they believed to be the only copy extant."
 However, in 2022, film scholar Cinta Pelejà disputed this claim as a myth that possibly originated in the years following World War II.